 What is the future.

-In Hong Kong where myopia has been a problem for some time, they have created special contact lenses with small circular flaws that helps to retrain the eyes.
+In Hong Kong where myopia has been a problem for some time.
+They have created special contact lenses with small circular flaws that helps to retrain the eyes.
 In a university in Israel they are working on using a mobile phone with a special app to take a photo of the eye which then calculates where the problems need fixing.
 A dye is placed on the eye were the correction is needed, then a solution is dropped on to the eye and adheres to the dye making a temporary correction that fixes the problem.
-These fixes are not commercially available at this time but with such a large problem and the lure to make money I am sure a remedy will be found.

 Better still try to prevent this from happening in the first place.
 And now that you know this can happen please pass the information on so you can also help others.